University Hall (University of Illinois Chicago): History

 University Hall was designed in the Brutalist style, along with much of the rest of the east campus (formerly "Circle Campus"), by Walter Netsch of Skidmore, Owings and Merrill.
 The offices of the university chancellor are located on the top floor.

 The first two floors are occupied by the Port Center Cafe, a popular studying spot for students; the south portion of the 2nd floor can be seen near the end of the 2006 film, Stranger than Fiction.
 The remainder of the floors are used as offices for the university chancellor, College of Liberal Arts and Sciences, certain LAS departments and professors, and the College of Business Administration.

 University Hall, or UH as it is popularly referred to, can be seen from miles away and is helpful for new students finding their way around campus.
-UIC can be seen in the background of many scenes in the popular tv-series Chicago Med.

 Peregrine falcons

 Since 1998, a pair of peregrine falcons have nested on a 28th floor ledge of University Hall.
 The female, named Rosie, has lived and nested there regularly hatching eggs annually.
 Until 2005, she lived with her mate Joshua; however, Joshua was found wounded in 2005 and, while he was treated, Rosie found a new mate.
 Since then, she has lived with an unbanded male (nicknamed "The Prof").
 The falcons have been popular enough to have been featured in the Chicago Tribune and to have their own webcam.